No. 6 Marquette holds off No. 11 UConn in Big East semifinal

 Marquette, the top seed in this tournament for the first time, has won eight in a row for the first time since the 2018-19 season.

-Kolek, Joplin and Golden Eagles starting forward Oso Ighodaro were all on the bench with four fouls for a while before getting back in the game with a little more than two minutes remaining.
+Kolek, Joplin and Golden Eagles starting forward Oso Ighodaro were all sitting with four fouls for a while before getting back in the game with a little more than two minutes remaining.
 Marquette didn’t score for the final 3 1/2 minutes, but still managed to hang on.

+“It’s a testament to the depth that we have on our team,” Smart said.
+“These guys, if you cut them open, you’ll find inside them championship DNA.”

 Hawkins, averaging 16.5 points per game, was held to five on 2-for-11 shooting – including 1 of 8 from beyond the arc.

+“It felt like a Sweet 16 type of game, Elite Eight type of game,” Hurley said.
+“We’re going to get our minds right very quickly and get ready to make a run next week.”

-When they trimmed the deficit to four, a screaming, fired-up Hurley came flying off the bench onto the court at a timeout, waving his arms to urge on rocking UConn fans.
+When the Huskies trimmed a 10-point deficit to four in the second half, a screaming, fired-up Hurley came flying onto the court at a timeout, waving his arms to urge on rocking UConn fans.
 Jones was jawing nose-to-nose with Sanogo right in the middle of Connecticut’s forming huddle before an official came zipping in to break it up.

 Chase Ross drained a tiebreaking 3 for Marquette with 6:13 to play, and the Huskies never pulled even again.